 30-year mortgage interest rates

-The average rate for a 30-year fixed-rate mortgage is 3.06 percent, falling 1 basis point over the last seven days.
-This time last month, the average interest rate on a 30-year mortgage was worse, at 3.08 percent.
+The average rate for a 30-year fixed-rate mortgage is 3.02 percent, declining 2 basis points over the previous week.
+This time last month, the average interest rate on a 30-year loan was more favorable, at 2.98 percent.

 - Lower monthly payment.
-The 30-year mortgage offers lower, more affordable payments spread over time compared with shorter-term mortgages.
+Compared to a shorter term, such as 15 years, the 30-year mortgage offers lower, more affordable payments spread over time.

 - Stability.
-With the 30-year, you lock in a consistent principal and interest payment.
-That predictability lets you plan your housing expenses for the long term.
+With a 30-year mortgage, you lock in a consistent principal and interest payment.
+Because of the predictability, you can plan your housing expenses for the long term.
 Keep in mind: Your monthly housing payment can change if your homeowners insurance and property taxes go up or, less likely, down.

 - Buying power.
 Because you have lower payments, you can qualify for a bigger loan and a more expensive house.